 Porous containers, like those made of clay, absorb moisture and crack when freezing temperatures cause the trapped water to expand.
 There’s nothing as frustrating as investing in a pretty pot, only to forget it outside during winter—and finding it in pieces in spring.

 The same holds true with garden art.
-Make sure to store any glass or ceramic figures, lights, or ornaments before winter arrives to protect your garden décor from damage.
+Store any glass or ceramic figures, lights, or ornaments before winter arrives to protect your garden décor from damage.

-With a little planning to protect your garden, your plants will enjoy a long winter’s rest—and reappear in spring, ready to create a gorgeous garden show!
+After you winter-proof your garden, your plants will enjoy a long winter’s rest.
+They will reappear in spring, ready to create a gorgeous garden show!
 Soon, you’ll be enjoying the beautiful spring blooms of Bergenia ‘Maikind’, Phlox ‘Bubble Gum’, and Dicentra ‘Spring Magic’, with winter’s cold days just a distant memory!

 For more gardening inspiration, be sure to join Rozanne’s Inner Circle!